 Investors, lenders, and funding institutions will not touch a business unless they know there is a market for the product.
 As an investor, why would I put up $10,000, $20,000 or $100,000 if I wasn't sure there was a market for your product.

 Your job is to do your homework with regards to the market and industry and convince these people that there is in fact, a market for your product or service.
 You will need to effectively explain to them who your market is, where they're located, and how you plan on attracting them to your place of business.
 But...

 How Do You Do An Industry Analysis?

 The first thing you will need to do is an industry analysis.
 Once you complete the industry analysis, your analysis will provide a big picture overview of the size and scope of your industry.
 Industry analysis gives you some direction as to whether or not the industry is growing or declining.

 You determine that the internet information industry is growing at an exponential rate.
-You would than document your findings.
-That is, when you will back up all of your findings with facts and figures.
+You would then document your findings.
+That is when you will back up all of your findings with facts and figures.